-Journal entries from our PJP community are already helping illuminate the impact of the COVID-19 pandemic on the everyday lives of people around the world.
+Journal entries from PJP's first phase and our subsequent spin-off projects are helping to illuminate the impact of the COVID-19 pandemic on the everyday lives of people around the world.
+You can find our growing list of research publications below.
+If you need help accessing an article, email us at pandemicjournalingproject@gmail.com to request a PDF.

-1. "Journaling and Mental Health During COVID-19: Insights from the Pandemic Journaling Project."
-2022.
+2022 "Journaling and Mental Health During COVID-19: Insights from the Pandemic Journaling Project."
 Social Science & Medicine-Mental Health.
 Guest editors: Katherine A. Mason, Sarah S. Willen, & Heather M. Wurtz.

 - Wurtz, Heather M., Sarah S. Willen, and Katherine A. Mason.
 2022.
 “Introduction: Journaling and Mental Health during COVID-19: Insights from the Pandemic Journaling Project.”
 SSM - Mental Health.
 2: 100141.